Elijah-Bodden/Membrane/README.md

 <p align=center><i>then</i></p>

+THIS IS SHIT -- TODO
-1. (optionally) Modify your script's `CONFIG.communication.configLoaderFunction` as needed in [this](https://github.com/Elijah-Bodden/Membrane/blob/main/docs.md#loading-custom-configurations) form.
+1. (optionally) Modify your script's `CONFIG.communication.configLoaderFunction` in [this](https://github.com/Elijah-Bodden/Membrane/blob/main/docs.md#loading-custom-configurations) form.
 2. (optionally) Create a `CONFIG.communication.routeAcceptHeuristic` either statically in `defaultConfig` or dynamically at runtime through `CONFIG.constants.configLoadFunction`.
 If you want to allow the user to explicitly accept certain routes, you can include an awaited async function which fetches user responses.
 <!--List Break-->
 At this point, the script should be able to function on its own.
 To verify, load a few instances of the script into e.g. a browser with the [default server](https://github.com/Elijah-Bodden/Membrane#deploying-a-new-signalling-server) running.
 If you `livePeers` contains at least one object when you type it into console, everything's working.